-The Capital One® Platinum Credit Card can help those with just fair credit make lemonade out of lemons.
-If you make your first five payments on-time, you can get access to a higher credit limit, which in turn can help improve your credit score if you continue to pay your bill on time.
+The Capital One® Platinum Credit Card is great for people with fair credit looking to make lemonade out of lemons.
+After 6 months you can be automatically considered for a higher credit limit, which in turn can help improve your credit score with responsible use.

-But if your primary goal is to build up your credit, you may be better off opening a secured card that offers some benefits, using that card until you’ve improved your credit and then moving on to a standard credit card with better terms.
+But if your primary goal is to build up your credit while using your card responsibly, you may be better off opening a secured card that offers some benefits, using that card until you’ve improved your credit and then moving on to a standard credit card with better terms.

 This card also comes with Mastercard Platinum benefits including car rental and travel protections.

 Is it worth it for you?

 This plain-vanilla credit card could be a good choice for those with thin credit files or fair credit history who don’t qualify for other cards.
 Although the standard variable APR is high, that won’t be an issue if you intend to pay off your balance every month.

 If you like no annual fee options and can avoid paying the variable 26.99% APR, this may be a good starter card option for you.

 But ultimately, the Capital One® Platinum Credit Card is just one step up from having a secured credit card.
 You don’t have to put any collateral down, but it really doesn’t offer much else.
 In other words, don’t get this card unless you have few other choices in front of you.

 Get the most value from Capital One Platinum Credit Card